Jason Steele’s favorite credit cards

 discontinued

-Earn 50,000 bonus points after spending $1,000 on purchases in the first three months from account opening.
-Earn three points per $1 on Southwest purchases as well as two points per $1 on local transit and commuting (including rideshares) and on internet, cable, phone services and select streaming and one point per $1 on other eligible purchases.
+New cardholders can earn signup_reward bonus points after spending signup_bonus_spend_amount on purchases in the first three months from account opening.
+Additionally, earn three points per $1 on Southwest purchases as well as two points per $1 on local transit and commuting (including rideshares) and on internet, cable, phone services and select streaming and one point per $1 on other eligible purchases.

 The card also offers you a $75 annual Southwest credit, four upgraded boardings a year and 7,500 points as an anniversary bonus.
 It has a AnnualFees annual fee.